 Canada will soon deploy a maritime patrol aircraft to the Asia-Pacific region to support enforcement of trade sanctions against North Korea.

-Following a meeting in Tokyo between Canadian and Japanese officials, Ottawa on 13 September announced deployment a Lockheed Martin P-3 Orion maritime patrol detachment to Japan, which will support the United Nations mission enforcing an embargo against certain goods entering North Korea.
+Following a meeting in Tokyo between Canadian and Japanese officials, Ottawa on 13 September announced the deployment of a Lockheed Martin P-3 Orion maritime patrol detachment to Japan, which will support the UN mission enforcing an embargo against certain goods entering North Korea.

 Sanctions against Pyongyang were approved by the UN Security Council in response to North Korea’s efforts to develop nuclear weapons.
 The restrictions ban the trade of weapons and military equipment, among other actions.